-In 2020, the Public Access Counselor (PAC) received 3,575 formal requests for assistance pursuant to the Illinois Freedom of Information Act (FOIA), 5 ILCS 140, and the Illinois Open Meetings Act (OMA), 5 ILCS 120.
-In addition, the Public Access Bureau fielded an estimated 15 to 20 questions per day through the FOIA hotline and received 579 written inquiries through the Public Access email address.
-The Public Access Bureau also conducted 18 training sessions for members of the public, government officials, attorneys, members of the media and students.
+In 2021, the Public Access Counselor (PAC) received 3,051 formal requests for assistance pursuant to the Illinois Freedom of Information Act (FOIA), 5 ILCS 140, and the Illinois Open Meetings Act (OMA), 5 ILCS 120.
+In addition, the Public Access Bureau fielded an estimated 15 to 20 questions per day through the FOIA hotline and received 371 written inquiries through the Public Access email address.
+On average, the PAC received 254 requests for review each month.
+The Public Access Bureau also conducted 31 training sessions for members of the public, government officials, attorneys, members of the media and students.

-The following is a statistical breakdown of the formal requests received by the PAC from Jan.
-1, 2020, to Dec.
-31, 2020.
-The vast majority came from members of the public.
+Of the formal requests received by the PAC from Jan.
+1, 2021, to Dec.
+31, 2021, 2,718 were related to FOIA, and 333 pertained to OMA.
 The requests came from every area of the state and involved all types of public bodies, from the smallest villages to the largest cities and state agencies.